nicebread/FOMO-Psy/_TODO.md

 ## Minor todos:

-- fix order of sessions in overview table
 - fix links in lectures table
 - (re)move thinking tools?
 - add date to citation / about page